aliaxandra/bookster/README.md

 # bookster
-Bookster.by - belarusian books and reviews
+Bookster.by - belarus books and reviews